-Several of the startup founders that I mentor are working on mental health solutions.
+Several startup founders that I mentor are working on mental health solutions.
 I was talking with one of the founders about reconciling authentic versus aspirational self when a member of the group asked us to explain the concept.

 The easiest way to think about it is who you are versus who you project to others.
 Aspiring to be a better version of yourself is not problematic unless you are masking your true self.